DLXPlugins/wp-ajaxify-comments/readme.txt

 == Upgrade Notice ==

-= 2.0.1 =
+= 2.0.5 =
-Lazy loading was referencing the wrong variable.
+Lazy loading should be much more reliable.
+Added out-of-the-box support for Genesis themes.
+Added options in Menu Helper to simulate lazy loading on or off.